18kimn/imf_loans/content/text/raw/proposal.md

 coincidental but part of the same fundamental process of capitalist dispossession.
 I hope that my thesis can fill this gap.

+### Summary of research questions

+My project seeks to explore the racial logic embedded in SAPs, rejecting the exterior colorblindness of contemporary financial loans by questioning the racial assumptions they make and the world-reordering consequences they bring forth.
+To do so, I will answer the following questions:

+- What are the criteria the IMF uses to give loans, and through what decision-making processes are SAPs created?
+- How does the stated purpose of the IMF's SAPs compare to their consequences and racial logic?
+- For the case of South Korea, how does _race_ specifically become a relevant category in acquiring a bailout from the IMF?
+- How does the IMF's relationship with South Korea, a nation cast into a status of "model modernity," compare with the IMF's relationship with other countries?

 ## Methods

 ### Format of presentation